liulanzheng/oss-connector-for-ai-ml/docs/modelconnector/framworks.md

 -rw-r--r-- 1 root root 2.7M Sep 25 15:43 vocab.json
 ```

+Another common scenario is like the Stable Diffusion web UI, where a large number of models are stored in one or several folders, and there might be situations where models need to be switched during use.

 The OssModelConnector offers a method to directly pass in an OSS directory to the inference frameworks and read the models directly from OSS.

+Compared to the FUSE-based mounting solution, OssModelConnector has a significant performance advantage.
 Compared to downloading before loading to framworks, the OssModelConnector allows for simultaneous downloading and loading, achieving faster model deployment speeds.

 ## Usage